Some of our favourite Cornish food producers

 Over on The Lizard, near beautiful Mullion Cove, you can visit Trenance Chocolate factory.
 Watch their delicious chocolates being hand-made by the team, then stock up in their shop (and their café is a great stopping off point of you’re walking this stunning stretch of coast path).
 You can also buy their chocolates at Trevaskis Farm Shop.

-We were so delighted when we first started stocking Chocolarder’s bars in the campsite shop.
 Located near Falmouth, Chocolarder import the beans direct from the farmers and carry out the whole process in their small factory.
 Watch out for their Wild Gorse Flower flavour – the taste of summer hedgerows.

 Many local shops stock Kernow Chocolate’s bars, which are loved for their distinctive, railway art-style packaging and make great presents to take back upcountry.